Family homelessness: Kids Under Cover

-Kids Under Cover is a not-for-profit organisation based in Australia that primarily focuses on assisting children affected by family homelessness(children and young people aged between 12 and 25 years).
+Kids Under Cover is a not-for-profit organisation based in Australia that primarily focuses on assisting children affected by family homelessness (children and young people aged between 12 and 25 years).
 They work on restoring relationships between children and their family in the midst of relationship breakdowns, assists with providing education to children through educational scholarships and help secure access to employment.

 Family Promise

 Family Promise is an American organisation dedicated to the issue of family homelessness, through supporting low-income families and helping them to secure stable housing.
 They provide many community programs to establish social connections within the community.
 They also provide assistance with accessing education, and provide food to those struggling with family homelessness.

 Solutions

 Some American researchers argue that social programs, such as rental subsidies, that either reduce poverty or increase the supply of affordable housing will be effective in lowering the total number of homeless families.
-In the United States Section 8 certificates are used to help provide housing, as the household pays about 30% of its income toward rent, and the federal government funds the other 70%.
-Emergency shelter grants provides for basic shelter and essential supportive services.
+In the United States, Section 8 certificates are used to help provide housing, as the household pays about 30% of its income toward rent, and the federal government funds the other 70%.
+Emergency shelter grants provide basic shelter and essential supportive services.
 It also can be used for short-term homeless prevention assistance to persons at imminent risk of losing their own housing due to eviction, foreclosure, or utility shutoffs.